 Management (Advisory) Fee 0.90%

-Other Expenses 0.58%
+Other Expenses 1.20%

-Total Annual Portfolio Operating Expenses (as a percentage of net assets) 1 1.48%
+Total Annual Portfolio Operating Expenses (as a percentage of net assets) 1 2.10%

-Fee Deferred/Expenses Reimbursed 1 (0.18%)
+Fee Deferred/Expenses Reimbursed 1 (0.80)%

 Net Annual Portfolio Operating Expenses 1 1.30%

-1The Portfolio's investment adviser, Third Avenue Management LLC (the "Adviser" or "Third Avenue") has contractually agreed, for a period of one year from the date of this Prospectus, to defer receipt of advisory fees and/or reimburse Portfolio expenses in order to limit Net Annual Portfolio Operating Expenses (exclusive of taxes, interest, brokerage commissions, acquired fund fees and expenses, and extraordinary items) to 1.30% of the average daily net assets of the Portfolio, subject to later reimbursement by the Portfolio in certain circumstances (the "Expense Limitation Agreement").
+1 The Portfolio's investment adviser, Third Avenue Management LLC (the "Adviser" or "Third Avenue") has contractually agreed, for a period of one year from the date of this Prospectus, to defer receipt of advisory fees and/or reimburse Portfolio expenses in order to limit Net Annual Portfolio Operating Expenses (exclusive of taxes, interest, brokerage commissions, acquired fund fees and expenses, and extraordinary expenses) to 1.30% of the average daily net assets of the Portfolio, subject to later reimbursement by the Portfolio in certain circumstances (the "Expense Limitation Agreement").
 In general, for a period of up to 36 months from the time of any deferral, reimbursement, or payment pursuant to the above-described contractual expense limitations, the Adviser may recover from the Portfolio fees deferred and expenses paid to the extent that such repayment would not cause the Net Annual Portfolio Operating Expenses to exceed the contractual expense limitation amounts set forth above, but any repayment will not include interest.
 The Adviser's recovery is limited to the lesser of the expense limitation at the time of the waiver and the time of recapture.
 The Expense Limitation Agreement can only be amended by agreement of the Portfolio's investment adviser and Independent board members to lower Net Annual Portfolio Operating Expenses and will terminate automatically in the event of termination of the Investment Management Agreement by one of the parties, effective upon the effectiveness of such termination.
+Beginning on October 17, 2019, the Adviser, although contractually entitled to reimbursement under the Expense Limitation Agreement, has voluntarily agreed not to request reimbursement through October 31, 2021 after which it may seek reimbursement if permitted by the terms of the Expense Limitation Agreement.